giantswarm/docs/src/content/changes/workload-cluster-releases-aws/releases/aws-v17.0.2.md

 date: '2022-03-10T11:21:44+00:00'
 description: Release notes for AWS workload cluster release v17.0.2, published on 10 March 2022, 11:21
-title: workload cluster release v17.0.2 for AWS
+title: Workload cluster release v17.0.2 for AWS
 ---

 This release downgrades the version of the Flatcar AMI from `3033.2.2` to `3033.2.0` due to a bug in version `3033.2.1` -> `3033.2.3` preventing successful boot on some EC2 instance type families.
 (Notably the `m4` instance types)